hilaryrowe/documentation3/generalNavigation/GeneralNavigation.md

 **Data Display**

 The data display area is the middle of the screen.
-The information is usually graphical (charts) or tables (rows and columns) by tab.
+The information is graphical (charts) or tables (rows and columns) by tab.

 **Application Functions**